syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 {% endhighlight %}
 {% endtabs %}

+#### Animate Expand and Collapse Icon
+      SfDatagrid allows you to apply style to all of its elements by writing a Style class overriding  from DataGridStyle and assigning it to the SfDataGrid.GridStyle property.
+By overriding the GetGroupCollapseIcon() as null then icons will animate.
+{% tabs %}
+{% highlight c# %}
+//Apply custom style to SfDataGrid from code dataGrid.GridStyle = new CustomStyle ();

+//Custom Style class
+ public class CustomStyle : DataGridStyle
+{
+   public CustomStyle ()
+    {
+    }
+   public override ImageSource GetGroupCollapseIcon()
+    {
+     return null;
+    }
+}
+{% endhighlight %}
+{% endtabs %}

 #### Expand or Collapse the specific Group

 You can expand or collapse specific group by using [SfDataGrid.ExpandGroup](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ExpandGroup.html) and [SfDataGrid.CollapseGroup](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CollapseGroup.html) methods.